earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Lafluer, William.
 “Buddhist Emptiness in the Ethics and Aesthetics of Watsuji Tetsurō.” _Religious Studies_ 14.2 (Jun., 1978): 237--250. `http://www.jstor.org/stable/20005486`.

 * ⎯⎯⎯. _The Karma of Words: Buddhism and the Literary Arts in Medieval Japan_.
 Berkeley: University of California Press, 1983.

+* Leopold, Aldo. _A Sand County Almanac, and Sketches Here and There_.
+Seventh printing, 1964.
+Oxford University Press, 1949.

 * Marra, Michael F. “On Japanese Things and Words: An Answer to Heidegger’s Question.” *Philosophy East and West* 54.4 (Oct., 2004): 555--568. `http://www.jstor.org/stable/4148019`.